-A. Long and medium term data in the security module
+4.1 Long and medium term data in the security module

-The security module stores and manipulates data that are critical for the correct behavior of the system.
-Since the security module is tamper resistant, these data cannot be corrupted by the user of the terminode or other attackers.
+The security module stores and manipulates data that is critical for the correct behavior of the system.
+Since the security module is tamper resistant, this data cannot be corrupted by the user of the terminode or other attackers.